northern/di.js/README.md

 }

 container.service('logger', container => {
-  const service = new Logger()
+  return new Logger()

-  return service
 })

 ````
 It's that simple.
-We can now get the "logger" from the container by using `get`:
+We can now get the "logger" by using the `get` method on the container:

     const logger = container.get('logger')

     logger.info("Hello DI")

 Since the `Container` instance is passed into the service provider, it is possible to "wire" multiple services together.
-I.e. a service provider can use previously registered services and "inject" them into other/new services.
-E.g. if we register another service then we can pass the `logger` to that service:
+I.e. a service provider can use prior registered services and "inject" them into other services.
+E.g. if we register a service then we can pass the `logger` to that service:
 ````
 class PaymentService {
   constructor(logger) {